TeoMendoza/TerminalFighter/README.md

 - Slower but heavier projectile.
 - **Damage:** 30
+- **Reset animation:** Coins

 ---

-## ✍️ Developer's Note
+## Developer's Note

 Hey there!
 Thanks for checking out **Terminal Fighter**.

 This project began in February as a side passion while balancing two jobs and full-time school.
 Progress was slow at first, but over spring break I finally found the time to build out the first character, The Ninja, and implement online play.
 The second character, The Sumo, came together much faster thanks to that early groundwork.

-Though I’ve poured a lot into this project, I’m now stepping away to start something new — a **narrative-driven 3D Murder Mystery** project I'm building with a close friend.
-It's a big shift from this game, but I’m excited about where it’s going.
+Though I’ve poured a lot into this project, I’m now stepping away to start something new, **3D Free For All Fighter Game Built With Unity & Spacetime DB**.
+It's quite a big step up from this game, but I’m excited about where it’s going.

-**Stay tuned, and most importantly, enjoy playing! 🙌**
+**Stay tuned enjoy playing!**

 — Teo